Representation and Elections

 Representation arrangements

-South Wairarapa District Council consists of a mayor, who is chairperson of the Council and nine councillors elected via a constituency system.
-The three constituencies represented by councillors are mapped below, the mayor is elected at large:
+South Wairarapa District Council consists of a mayor, who is chairperson of the Council and 10 councillors elected via a constituency system (Wards).
+Three constituencies represented by three councillors in each are mapped below (Greytown, Martinborough and Featherston Ward).
+There is also one Māori Ward across the entire South Wairarapa District, with one elected member serving the district at large.
+The mayor is elected at large.

 Community Boards